chimericdream/worldofpannotia.com/src/_specific_magic_weapons/sylvan-scimitar.md

   weight: ""
   description: ""
 ---
-<p id="sylvan-scimitar"><strong>Sylvan Scimitar:</strong> This <em>+3 scimitar</em>, when used outdoors in a temperate climate, grants its wielder the use of the Cleave feat and deals an extra 1d6 points of damage.
+This _+3 scimitar_, when used outdoors in a temperate climate, grants its wielder the use of the Cleave feat and deals an extra 1d6 points of damage.
-Moderate evocation; CL 11th; Craft Magic Arms and Armor, <em>divine power</em> or creator must be a 7th-level druid; Price 47,315gp; Cost 23,657 gp and 5 sp + 1,893 XP.
+; Price 47,315gp; Cost 23,657 gp and 5 sp + 1,893 XP.